eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 + skill set:
 	- Experience in MLIR or similar multi-level optimizing compilers.
 	- Experience with hardware specific optimizations such as SIMD, parallel architectures or other specialized accelerators.
 + skill set:
+	- We are looking for an experienced MLIR compiler engineer, passionate about optimization, compiler technology and parallel compute.
+The candidate should demonstrate a track record in developing compiler technology in MLIR, LLVM or similar frameworks to achieve optimizations of algorithms in domains such as AI, deep learning, and high performance computing.
+	- Developing MLIR and LLVM based compiler technology for the SiFive Intelligence platforms.
+	- Developing large-scale production software with testing and continuous integration in mind.
+	- Closely collaborating with Algorithm, Frameworks and hardware teams to codesign an end to end optimized vertical solutions for AI and other domains.
+	- Collaborating with open source projects, upstream changes and coordinating internally and externally with cross geographical and distributed ecosystems.
+	- 5+ years of experience in compiler technology.
+	- 5+ years of experience in optimization for parallel algorithms and certain vertical domains such as AI or similar.
+	- 5+ years of experience in developing production software.
+	- Experience with open source contribution.
+	- Experience with hardware specific optimizations such as SIMD and special accelerators.
++ skill set:
 	- Familiarity with object oriented and functional programming languages.
 Experience in ***Scala*** and/or ***Swift*** highly desirable.
 	- Collaborating with colleagues to integrate with ***MLIR Compiler*** stack written in ***C++***.